 Skynet is a global network of fully automated, or robotic, telescopes serving professional astronomers, students of all ages — graduate through elementary school — and the public over the internet.

 Headquartered at the University of North Carolina (UNC) and funded primarily by the National Science Foundation, NASA, and private donations, Skynet’s telescopes span four continents.
-They have taken approaching 7 million images for tens of thousands of users.
+They have taken over 16 million images for tens of thousands of users.

 For the most part, access to Skynet is limited to the institutions that have contributed the telescopes (each ~$100K or more).
 However, Skynet is also open to anyone who takes our tuition-free, self-paced Astronomy with Skynet courses through Skynet University!